joomla-x/orm/docs/orm-entity-definition.md

 <belongsTo name="..." entity="..." reference="..."/>
 ```

-- `name`: The name of the (virtual) field in this entity
+- `name`: The name of the (virtual) field in this entity.
-- `entity`: The type of the related entity
+- `entity`: The (fully qualified) classname of the related entity.
+    If this entity can belong to different other entity types, use `entity="@field_name"` to provide the field with the entity information (either classname or `com_component.entity` format).
-- `reference`: The field name in this entity pointing to the related entity
+- `reference`: The field name in this entity pointing to the related entity.
 - `label` (optional): The label for the related entity.
 - `description` (optional): The description for the related entity.